Scouts and the Metro Beautification and Environment Commission

 - Participate in a Ring Around the School cleanup.

-Leader Guide for Metro Beautification & Environment Commission’s Patch
+Leader Guide for Metro Beautification and Environment Commission’s Patch

 - Plant a tree.
 Learn the proper way to plant and maintain a tree.
 Why is important to plant trees?
 Visit the Nashville Tree Advisory Committee's website to find out about trees that are appropriate for your community.

 - Do you ever wonder what happens after you put something into the recycling bin?
 Visit the Recycling Education Station to see where all of Nashville’s recyclable materials go to be sorted.
 See a Materials Recovery Facility in action and learn first hand how materials are separated, how they are recycled, and see the consumer products that are made from our recycled materials!
-Contact us at 615-880-2419 to schedule a tour.
+Email us to schedule a tour or call us at 615-880-2419.

 - Have an aluminum can collection through your troop.
 Find a local recycler to pay you for the cans you collect or take them to a local recycling convenience center in your community.
 Learn more about aluminum recycling, such as why aluminum is valuable, what products are made from it, how much energy is saved when a can is recycled, and find the estimated tons of aluminum cans Americans recycle every year.